Walter Sofronoff

-Walter Sofronoff KC is an Australian jurist and lawyer who served as the President of the Queensland Court of Appeal (2017–2022) and as the Solicitor-General of Queensland from 2005 to 2014.
+Walter Sofronoff KC is an Australian jurist and lawyer who served as the President of the Queensland Court of Appeal from 2017 to 2022 and as the Solicitor-General of Queensland from 2005 to 2014.

 Early life and education

 Sofronoff attended the Anglican Church Grammar School in Brisbane, and completed a Bachelor of Arts and Bachelor of Laws (Honours) at the University of Queensland in 1976.

 Career

 Sofronoff was called to the Bar in 1977 and took silk in 1988.

-He served as a member (1980–82), vice-president (1992–94) and president (1994–96) of the Bar Association of Queensland Committee.
-He has also been a member of the Queensland Incorporated Council of Law Reporting (1999–2004), president of the Queensland Anti-Discrimination Tribunal (2001–05), a member of the Royal Australian Navy Reserve (2003–2014) and a member of The University of Queensland Law School Advisory Board (2014–).
-In 1999, Justice Sofronoff was an adjunct professor of law at The University of Queensland.
+He served as a member from 1980 until 1982, vice-president from 1992 until 1994 and president from 1994 until 1996 of the Bar Association of Queensland Committee.
+He has also been a member of the Queensland Incorporated Council of Law Reporting from 1999 until 2004, president of the Queensland Anti-Discrimination Tribunal from 2001 until 2005, a member of the Royal Australian Navy Reserve from 2003 until 2014 and a member of The University of Queensland Law School Advisory Board from 2014.
+In 1999, Mr Sofronoff was an adjunct professor of law at The University of Queensland.